robottwo/aicred/ffi/README.md

 ## License

-This project is licensed under the same terms as the main genai-keyfinder project (MIT OR Apache-2.0).
+This project is licensed under the same terms as the main aicred project (MIT OR Apache-2.0).